joshchew24/notes/CPSC 330/Content-Based Filtering.md

     - Obtaining those features for each item might be very expensive.
 - Less diversity: hardly recommend an item outside the user's profile.
 - Cold start: When a new user shows up, you don't have any information about them.
+### Types of data
+- Explicit data: ratings, thumbs up, etc.
+- Implicit data: collected from the users' behaviour (e.g., mouse clicks, purchases, time spent doing something)
+- Trust implicit data that costs something, like time or even money.
+    - this makes it harder to fraud